Friday, October 25, 2013

 Awards

-1992: BAFTA TV Award for Best Single Drama for Screen One: A Question of Attribution (with John Schlesinger and Alan Bennett)
+1992: BAFTA TV Award for Best Single Drama (Screen One: A Question of Attribution) - with John Schlesinger and Alan Bennett)

 Facts

 Along with script editor Gerry Davis, Innes came up with the idea of regeneration.
-He approached esteemed actors Peter Jeffrey, Ron Moody, Michael Horden and Trevor Howard to replace William Hartnell, before Patrick Troughton accepted the role.
-Throughout the 1970s and 80s Innes built up a reputation as one of the BBC's most respected producers, and his professional relationship with playwright Alan Bennett was among his most celebrated work.
+He approached esteemed actors Peter Jeffrey, Ron Moody, Michael Hordern and Trevor Howard to replace William Hartnell, before Patrick Troughton accepted the role.
+Throughout the 1970s and 80s, Innes built up a reputation as one of the BBC's most respected producers, and his professional relationship with playwright Alan Bennett was among his most celebrated work.
 In October 2006, London's Time Out magazine asked Bennett why he no longer wrote for TV: "I think the one decisive factor was that the guy who used to produce all the things for television, Innes Lloyd, died.
 Innes used to prod you into doing things, and if you had a notion of something, you could go to him and he'd set about making it possible before you'd written it.
 I was never aware how much wheeling and dealing had to be done.
 In that sense, he was an ideal producer: he never let you know that it might be quite difficult to get yourself on.
 But I've felt it since he went; the first thing they talk about is cost and all that stuff."
+In total, Innes' work was nominated for a BAFTA on nine occasions, finally winning with the last production.
 Innes died within days of his Doctor Who colleague Gerry Davis.

 Click to enlarge